textpattern/textpattern.github.io/brand/user-docs-guide.md

 For example:[^examples]

-> Click your name in the Users panel to change your email.
+Click your name in the Users panel to change your email.
+{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 Never use the first-person singular or plural in regular user documentation.
-It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecesary, and inappropriate for user documentation.[^we]
+It's easy to slip into first-person plural mode with an official Textpattern voice (i.e. ‘we’ and ‘us’), but it’s unnecessary, and inappropriate for user documentation.[^we]

 Likewise, _never_ make it personal with pronouns like ‘I’, ‘me’, and ‘my’ no matter what type of documentation it is.
 Collaborative documentation is never about you, and the reader doesn’t care about you either.
 Sorry.
 Take the second person stance and empower the reader.
 Make them feel like they're doing it alone, because they are.
 You're just an impartial voice over their shoulder guiding them along.

-[^examples]: Note to documentation team: This is a good example of where a new selector (e.g. `.examples`) could help distinguish _examples_ text from normal text, without marking them as blockquotes, which is wrong.
+[^examples]: Note to documentation team: This is a good example of where a new selector (e.g. `.examples`) could help distinguish _examples_ text from normal text, without marking them up as `blockquote`, which is wrong.

 **Exception to the rule**:

 There is at least one exception to the perspective rule.
 It’s possible third-person could be used in specific contexts, like when guiding the administrator on user accounts:[^examples]

-> To change a user’s role, find and click their name in the Users panel . . .
+To change a user’s role, find and click their name in the Users panel . . .
+{: style="width:80%; margin-left:auto; margin-right:auto; padding-top:.75em; padding-bottom:.75em; border-top:1px dotted #e0e0e0; border-bottom:2px dotted #e0e0e0;"}

 ‘Their’ is a third-person plural pronoun.
 It could just as well be third-person singular (his/her).
 But for the vast majority of documentation, you will never need to do this.